carlosmirandalevy/iadb_proposal/instructions_iadb_lac.md

    * Conclude with a clear and concise statement that reinforces the value of the proposed research.

 ## Additional Considerations

-   ### Clarity and Conciseness

-   * Ensure the proposal is written in clear and concise language.
-   * Avoid jargon and technical terms that may not be familiar to a wider audience.
-   * Use visuals, such as charts and tables, to present complex information in a more accessible manner.

    ### Alignment with Call for Proposals

    * Carefully review the call for proposals and ensure the proposal aligns with all requirements and guidelines.
-   * Pay close attention to formatting, submission deadlines, and any other specific instructions.
+   * Pay close attention to formatting, submission deadlines, implementation periods and limits, budgetary constraints and any other specific instructions.

    ### Collaboration and Communication

+   Make it easy to:
    * Be open to collaboration and feedback from colleagues and experts in the field.
-   * Maintain clear and effective communication with the IDB and other stakeholders throughout the proposal development process.
+   * Maintain clear and effective communication and validate components throughout the proposal development process with:
+     * The contact provided for the organization receiving the proposal.
+     * Researchers and staff participating.
+     * Partner and sponsoring organizations.
+     * Stakeholders, beneficiaries and subjects of the research.

    ### Elegibility Criteria